CrayLabs/SmartSim/doc/application.rst

 ======
 Modify
 ======
-After initializing an ``Application`` object, you might want to configure the ``exe``, ``exe_args``, or ``files`` attributes.
-If an executable requires specific parameters, attach configuration files using the ``Application.files`` attribute.
-This attribute also supports copying or symlinking files into the job's run directory to ensure access at simulation runtime.
-To reuse an application but alter the system state, update or overwrite the ``exe_args`` attribute.
-To change the executable while keeping the same arguments, overwrite the ``exe`` attribute.
+This section explains how to modify the attached executable and executable arguments.
+Additionally, learn how to attach copy, symlink and configuration files to an initialized ``Application``.

 Executable
 ==========
-To overwrite the executable after initializing the ``Application`` object, assign the desired executable path to the ``exe`` attribute.
+To overwrite the executable, assign the desired executable path to the ``exe`` attribute.
 If only the executable name is specified, SmartSim will attempt to locate the executable path on the machine.
 For example:

 .. code-block:: python

-    # Set the executable path
     my_app.exe = "/path/to/new_executable"

-    # or just the executable name
     my_app.exe = "new_executable"

 Executable Arguments